-If you read the fine print on the Alaska Ferry website, you’ll see that all pets traveling into Alaska, must have a health certificate, issued by a vet, within the last 30 days.
+If you read the fine print on the Alaska Ferry website, you’ll see that all pets traveling into Alaska must have a health certificate, issued by a vet, within the last 30 days.
 This applies even if you are traveling from Washington and it’s no joke.
 You can expect the attendant to check your certificate and verify the date that it was issued.

 You should call ahead to make sure your vet issues health certificates (even if it says they do on their website) and do not wait until the last minute to book your appointment.
 I was almost left high and dry when I booked an appointment online only to find out the day before that the person who does health certificates was no longer working at that office.
 I had to scramble for a last-minute appointment, adding extra stress to an already complex trip.

-2. Let your cat explore the car a few weeks before departure
+Let your cat explore the car a few weeks before departure

-While traveling on the ferry to Alaska from Bellingham, pets must stay in their owner’s vehicles for the entire voyage.
-I have to admit, I was pretty uncomfortable with this at first.
-The trick is to give your cat time to acclimate to the car.
 Specifically, you should allow your cat to explore the car, while parked, with you in it.
 Depending on the cat, I would recommend spending a few hours with your cat in the car at least 4-5 times over the course of the weeks leading up to your departure.

-3. Prepare the car for the weather – the car deck on the ferry to Alaska from Bellingham is not fully climate-controlled.
+Prepare the car for the weather – the car deck on the ferry to Alaska from Bellingham is not fully climate-controlled.

 The car deck can vary in temperature, depending on the time of year that you travel.
 The good news is, there are a few things you can do to keep your cat comfortable.

-4. Leave the carrier open and accessible
+Leave the carrier open and accessible

 Even though my cat hates his carrier, I found that he spent most of his time in it, while traveling on the ferry.
 It may feel intuitive to store the carrier in the trunk while sailing, but your cat is familiar with their carrier and it can be a place of comfort, in case they get scared.

-5. Bring your cat’s favorite things
+Bring your cat’s favorite things

-6. Bring your favorite things
+Bring your favorite things

-7. Get the car deck call schedule from the purser
+Get the car deck call schedule from the purser

 Once your cat is settled in the car, it’s time for you to get settled on the boat.
 You can find a schedule for visiting the car deck posted behind the purser’s counter.
 If you do not see it, just ask.